MinecraftWars/Gringotts/README.md

 ### Caveats ###
 Currently using the `reload` command on a running server may cause Gringotts to lose its database connection or even crash CraftBukkit.
 Please restart the server instead.

-Gringotts does currently not check if Factions is loaded.
-Trying to create a faction vault may cause errors.

 Configuration
 -------------